 Retail Price: $29.95

-Synopsis: Giampaolo Osio (Antonio Sabato) is forced to find sanctuary in the monastery of Monza after he murders a man.
-It doesn’t take long before he wears out his welcome with the mother superior sister Virginia (Anne Heywood) who is asks him to leave.
-Osio with the help of two nuns rapes the mother superior and shortly there after the two begin a love affair which leads to a child being born.
-They two with the help of the other nuns do everything they can to conceal their sins including murdering those who threaten to reveal their perversions to the church.
+Synopsis: Giampaolo Osio (Antonio Sabato) is forced to find sanctuary in the monastery of Monza, after he murders a man.
+It doesn’t take long before he wears out his welcome with the mother superior sister Virginia (Anne Heywood), who asks him to leave.
+Osio with the help of two nuns rapes the mother superior and shortly thereafter, they begin a love affair which leads to a child being born.
+And with the help of the other nuns.
+They do everything they can to conceal their sins, including murdering those who threaten to reveal their perversions to the church.

-This early entry into the Nunsplotation genre features many of clichés that would later become staples of the industry like torture, nudity and forbidden love affairs.
-Eriprando Visconti does a fine job directing this film.
-The story for the film starts off strongly with the first act of the film.
-The middle and final act lacks direction with the story focusing more on shocking moments that try to top the next instead of relying on what originally made the film so interesting the illicit affair between mother superior sister Virginia and Giampaolo Osio.
-The films cinematography is exquisite and it was shot by famed cinematographer Luigi Kuveiller who is most known for his work on Profondo rosso, A Lizard in a Woman’s Skin and Investigation of a Citizen above Suspicion.
+This early entry into the Nunsplotation genre features many of clichés that would later become staples of this genre like torture, nudity and forbidden love affairs.
+Eriprando Visconti (La Orca) does a fine job directing this film.
+The story for the film starts off strongly.
+With the middle and final act lacking direction.
+With the story focusing more on shocking moments that try to top the next, instead of relying on this film’s strengths.
+The illicit affair between mother superior sister Virginia and Giampaolo Osio.
+The film’s cinematography is exquisite and it was shot by famed cinematographer Luigi Kuveiller, who is most known for his work on Profondo rosso, A Lizard in a Woman’s Skin and Investigation of a Citizen above Suspicion.

-Despite a plot that is all over the place and lacks any clear direction the acting in this film is really good all around.
-Anne Heywood who would go on to star in The Nuns of Saint Archangel gives what is arguably her best performance of her career.
-The films other lead is Antonio Sabato as Giampaolo Osio.
-His good looks and need to smile so much hurt his overall performance as he just doesn’t fit the role as I imagined it to be portrayed.
-To his credit this is one of his better turns as an actor.
-Four prominent Euro-cult performers Laura Belli (Almost Human), Pier Paolo Capponi (The Nuns of Saint Archangel), Luigi Pistilli (Death Rides a Horse) and Rita Calderoni (Nude for Satan) all have roles in the film.
+Despite a plot that is all over the place and lacks any clear direction.
+The acting in this film is really good all around.
+Most notably, Anne Heywood (Satan’s Wife), who would go on to star in The Nuns of Saint Archangel.
+She delivers what is arguably, the best performance of her career.
+The films other lead is Antonio Sabato (Seven Bloodstained Orchids, Gang War in Milan) in the role of Giampaolo Osio.
+His good looks and need to smile so much hurts his overall performance.
+He just doesn’t fit the role as I imagined it to be portrayed.
+To his credit, this is one of his better turns as an actor.
+This film’s cast features four prominent Euro-cult performers Laura Belli (Almost Human), Pier Paolo Capponi (The Cat O’ Nine Tails), Luigi Pistilli (Death Rides a Horse) and Rita Calderoni (Nude for Satan).

-The films score was composed by the ever so prolific Ennio Morriocone who once again supplies a memorable score that features several well known musical motifs.
-The nudity is the film is not as much as one would come to except when watching a Nunsplotation film, still there is enough of it for stalwart fans of this genre of films.
-The violence is where this one excels and while it may not be the most violent Nunsplotation film it still has many brutal moments that linger long after they have gone.
-Ultimately The Nun of Monza is a beautifully film to look at and despite its muddle plot that tends to drag at times the film still manages to be one of the more entertaining entries in Nunsplotation genre.
+The films score was composed by the ever so prolific Ennio Morriocone, who once again supplies a memorable score that features several well-known musical motifs.
+The nudity in this film is not as much as one would come to except when watching a Nunsplotation film, still there is enough of it for stalwart fans of this genre of films.
+The violence is where this one excels and though it may not be the most violent Nunsplotation film.
+It still has many brutal moments that linger long after they have gone.
+Ultimately The Nun of Monza is a beautifully film to look at and despite its muddle plot that tends to drag at times, the film still manages to be one of the more entertaining entries in Nunsplotation genre.